pstelma/SQL_Project_Job_Data_Analysis/README.md

 - Query Crafting:  Merging tables and wielding WITH clauses for ninja-level temp table maneuvers.
 - Data Aggregation: Got comfortable with GROUP BY and turned aggregate functions like COUNT() and AVG() into my data-summarizing sidekicks.
-- Analytical Wizardry: Leveled up my real-world problem-solving skills, turning questions into actionable, insightful SQL queries.
+- Analytical Thinking: Leveled up my real-world problem-solving skills, turning questions into actionable, insightful SQL queries.

 # Conclusions